THE NATIONAL SECURITY FORUM

 The NSF has been recognized as a non-profit educational organization by the state of Nevada and the IRS.
 It is guided by a Board of Directors who are building the NSF into a premier educational organization to promote learning and debate about national security issues.

 A membership program exists to build a solid body of supporters and to provide some financial income to pay expenses.
 The NSF provides hotel accommodations to speakers as well as a modest honorarium.
-All members of the board of directors serve, including Ty who is also our President, on a pro bono basis.
+All members of the board of directors serve on a pro bono basis.

 NSF also is expanding its relationship with such like-minded organizations as the Council on Foreign Relations, Northern Nevada International Center, Asia Society, World Affairs Councils, and others.
 Such partnerships will strengthen our ability to bring objective, critical information and presentations to the public.